ibm-cloud-docs/assistant/web-chat-config.md

 ```
 {: codeblock}

 You can reference the `$ismember` context variable from your dialog.
 For example, the following screen capture shows a dialog node that conditions on #General_Greetings.
 It has multiple conditioned responses.
-The first response checks whether the current user is a member of your Rewards Program by checking for the presence of the `$ismember` context variable.
+The first response checks whether the current user is a member of your rewards program by checking for the presence of the `$ismember` context variable.
 If the variable is present, the response addresses the user as a member.
 The next response has a more generic greeting.

 ![Shows multiple conditioned responses in a dialog node, one of which references the ismember context variable](images/web-chat-use-context-var.png)

 If you enable security, you can encrypt the data that you pass to your dialog.
 For more information, see [Passing sensitive data](/docs/assistant?topic=assistant-web-chat-security#web-chat-security-encrypt).

 If you're using a Lite plan, remember that a session ends if there's no interaction with the user after 5 minutes.
-Any contextual information that you pass or collect is reset after 5 minutes.
+When the session ends, any contextual information that you pass or collect is reset.
 {: important}

 ### Adding user identity information